 Think about your main field of study, how it is defined and what it includes.

-14. Do you think that there will be any differences in the definition of the main field of study and what it contains in India and Sweden?
+14. Do you think that there are any differences in the definition of the main field of study and what it contains in India and Sweden?
 If yes, what do you think these differences consist of?

 Awareness and experience of oral communication